ShuffleDAO/shuffledao-docs/docs/references/Glossary.md

 Bake Control Variable, is the scaling factor at which bake prices change.
 A higher BCV means a lower discount for bakers and higher inflation by the protocol.
 A lower BCV means a higher discount for bakers and lower inflation by the protocol.

 ## DAO
 Decentralized Autonomous Organization, is a governance mechanism for making decisions in a more trustless and collaborative way.
 Voting rights are often bound to a governance token.
-In OlympusDAO the governance token is gOHM.
-At this time, only gOHM on the Ethereum chain can be used to vote. gOHM deposited in a staking/lending pool, or LP pairing cannot be used to vote.
+In ShuffleDAO the governance token is MINT.

 ## POL
 Protocol Owned Liquidity